nemosminer/NemosMiner/README.md

          Full = Usual display (Default)
          Light = Show only current mining info
       UIStyle automatically switches to Full during benchmarking.
+      Press key 's' in the console window to switch UIStyle.

    In session console display toggle

-      Press key a in the window to show/hide all avaialable miners Press key e in the window to show/hide pool balances Press key s in the window to switch between light and full display Will toggle display at next refresh
+      Press key 'a' in the window to show/hide all avaialable miners Press key 'b' in the window to show/hide pool balances Press key 's' in the window to switch between light and full display Will toggle display at next refresh

    New version notification (Available since version 3.9.9.10)